InterCity (British Rail)

-InterCity (or, in the earliest days, the hyphenated Inter-City) was introduced by British Rail in 1966 as a brand-name for its long-haul express passenger services (see British Rail brand names for a full history).
+InterCity (or, in the earliest days, the hyphenated Inter-City) was a brand name introduced by British Rail in 1966 for its long-haul express passenger services (see British Rail brand names for a full history).

-In 1986 the British Railways Board divided its operations into a number of sectors (sectorisation).
+In 1982, the British Railways Board divided its operations into a number of sectors (sectorisation).
 The sector responsible for long-distance express trains assumed the brand-name InterCity, although many routes that were previously operated as InterCity services were assigned to other sectors (e.g. London to King's Lynn services were transferred to the commuter sector Network SouthEast).

 InterCity brand

 Etymology

 InterCity derives from the prepositional of the inter- with City giving rise to meaning between cities.

 The Inter-City train

 British Rail first used the term Inter-City in 1950 as the name of a train running between London Paddington and Wolverhampton Low Level.
 This was part of an overall policy of introducing new train names in the post World War II period.

 The name was applied to the business express which ran from London in the morning and returned in the afternoon, and became part of the railway lore of the West Midlands.
 West Midlands residents always believed that it was the success of this one train that led to the adoption of the name as a British Rail brand in 1966.
 This belief was supported by the timeline: in 1966 The Inter-City was heading towards its ultimate demise in 1967, when the mainline London-West Midlands service was consolidated into the newly electrified route via Rugby.